Billingham: Billingham Forum

 In 1967, Billingham Forum was opened by Queen Elizabeth II.
 A sports and leisure complex, it contains a swimming pool, an ice rink, and a number of sports halls.
 The complex also houses the Forum Theatre.
-Notable personalities that have performed in the theatre include Wendy Richard, Jimmy Edwards, Eric Sykes, Darren Day, Arthur Lowe, David Jason, Penelope Keith, Terry Scott, Timothy West, Carroll Baker, and Dame Anna Neagle.
-Roy Chubby Brown performed there for the first time in November 2006; his DVD for 2007 was recorded there as well.
+Notable personalities that have performed in the theatre include Wendy Richard, Jimmy Edwards, Eric Sykes, Darren Day, Arthur Lowe, David Jason, Penelope Keith, Terry Scott and Timothy West.

 As part of the proposals to regenerate Billingham, a 'Gateway' initiative proposed the construction of a new sports and leisure centre on John Whitehead Park to replace the Forum.
-This proved highly controversial, particularly as the Forum's would-be-replacement did not contain a theatre.
+This proved controversial, particularly as the Forum's would-be-replacement did not contain a theatre.
 The proposals were abandoned in November 2004, shortly after the Forum Theatre was granted Grade II listed building status.

-Following a survey that reported 98% of participants in favour, Stockton Borough Council submitted a bid of £15-20 million to refurbish the Forum Complex in partnership with The Billingham Partnership group.
+Following a survey that reported 98% of participants in favour, Stockton Borough Council submitted a bid of £15–20 million to refurbish the Forum Complex in partnership with The Billingham Partnership group.

 On 2 June 2011, the Billingham Forum returned from its £15m refurbishment, which started in mid-2009.
-The Billingham Forum now encompasses a theatre, business standard conferencing facilities, a swimming facility, a large Ice Arena, a state-of-the-art Activ8 Gym with TechnoGym Digital exercising equipment, a sauna and steam room, fun indoor climbing (GoClimb), a sports injury centre, and dry sports and drama facilities.
-There was originally a fish pond in the centre of Billingham Forum but it has been removed.
-The exterior wall panels have also been replenished with a colour scheme of Dark Blue, Grey and Yellow.
 Billingham Forum is owned by Stockton Borough Council and is managed by Tees Active Ltd.